voidsatisfaction/TIL/Terminology/README.md

 ### Literal(리터럴)

-source code representation of a value of a type
+A literal is how you represent a value in your source code.
+A literal is not the result of a calculation or an I/O operation; it’s data that you type directly into your program.

 ### Interface(인터페이스)